 Community Science Project

-Fall 2025 Community Science Project
+Spring/Summer 2026 Community Science Project

 Help us track porcupines

-Working with wildlife professionals from the museum and ODFW in three workshops, you will discover why porcupines are amazing animals and why scientists are worried about a potential decline in their populations.
+Working with wildlife professionals from the Museum and ODFW in three workshops, you will discover why porcupines are amazing animals and why scientists are worried about a potential decline in their populations.
 Learn how to identify potential porcupine habitat and use tools to help scientists track them.
 The fun, family-oriented project will equip your family with the tools to become community scientists.

 Become a community scientist!
 Apply today!